-- ► Switch on the KH 750 DSP. - While the power light is solid red during the boot up phase, move the AUTO STANDBY switch (7) up and down repeatedly.

-The power light will then flash red while the default settings are being applied before reverting to green.
+- ► Switch on the KH 750 DSP. - While the power light is solid red during the boot up phase, move the AUTO STANDBY switch (7) up and down repeatedly until the power light turns to green for a few seconds.
+The power light will then flash red while the default settings are being applied before revert-ing to green.